US immigration officers raid Georgia site where Hyundai makes electric vehicles

-SAVANNAH, Ga. — (AP) — U.S. immigration authorities on Thursday raided the sprawling site where Hyundai manufactures electric vehicles in southeast Georgia, shutting down construction on an adjacent factory being built to produce EV batteries.
+BRYAN COUNTY, Ga. — U.S. immigration authorities on Thursday raided the sprawling site where Hyundai manufactures electric vehicles in southeast Georgia, conducting a search that shut down construction on an adjacent factory being built to produce EV batteries.

 The operation targeted one of Georgia’s largest and most high-profile manufacturing sites, touted by the governor and other officials as the largest economic development project in the state’s history.
 Hyundai Motor Group began manufacturing EVs a year ago at the $7.6 billion plant, which employs about 1,200 people.

 U.S. Immigration and Customs Enforcement spokesman Lindsay Williams confirmed that federal authorities were conducting an enforcement operation at the 3,000-acre (1,214-hectare) site west of Savannah.
-He said agents were focused on the construction site for the battery plant but gave few other details.
+He said agents were focused on the construction site for the battery plant.

+The Department of Homeland Security said in a statement that agents executed a search warrant “as part of an ongoing criminal investigation into allegations of unlawful employment practices and other serious federal crimes.”
+It did not say whether anyone was detained or arrested.

 Georgia State Patrol troopers blocked roads to the Hyundai site.
-They were dispatched to assist federal authorities in serving “a criminal search warrant,” the Georgia Department of Public Safety said in a statement.
+The Georgia Department of Public Safety confirmed they were dispatched to assist federal authorities.

 Video posted to social media Thursday showed workers in yellow safety vests lined up as a man wearing a face mask and a tactical vest with the letters HSI, which stands for Homeland Security Investigations, tells them: “We’re Homeland Security.
 We have a search warrant for the whole site.”